Fun Father’s Day Activities You Can Do With Dad

 Take dad fishing on the Chauga River or an upper section of Chattooga River.

 You’ll likely catch trout, so be ready with ingredients and a recipe to cook it up for dinner.

 Chattooga River Fly Shop offers fishing gear, fly tying classes and guide services where they’ll take you and your dad to the river and provide an unforgettable fly fishing experience.

 Maybe you’d rather play it safe and treat your old man to a meal he doesn’t have to work for?

 If that’s more your speed, there are great places throughout Oconee County where you can eat some really great food.

 Get him tickets to a show

-We hope you and your dad can be together this Father’s Day, but if you need to wait a while before seeing each other, consider giving him a gift certificate to be used at a later date.
-If dad enjoys a good concert, there are lots of upcoming events scheduled at Walhalla Performing Arts Center.
+We hope you and your dad can be together this Father’s Day.
+But if that’s not in the cards this year, consider giving dad a gift certificate to be used at a later date.
+Lot’s of well known musicians are scheduled throughout the 2022 season at the Walhalla Performing Arts Center.